-- 1. Fee simple lots conforming to those Minimum Dimensional Requirements contained in Section 6C of this Ordinance. - Not more than one principal residential structure shall be permitted on any single fee simple lot; or - 2.
-Zero-lot line layouts having two or more principal residential structures located on a single tract which is owned and managed in common by the owners of all dwelling units situated thereon.
+1. Fee simple lots conforming to those Minimum Dimensional Requirements contained in Section 6C of this Ordinance.

+Not more than one principal residential structure shall be permitted on any single fee simple lot; or tract which is owned and managed in common by the owners of all dwelling units situated thereon.